As I have progressed through my BIS-1930 class at UPEI I have worked on displaying some of my past and present work here, in this space.

 I have researched documents at the provincial archives of PEI, NS, and NB, cruised cemeteries in all three provinces, and continue to do research online and write about what I have found.
 As a descendant of one of the original families in New York, I am related to the Vanderbilts (Anderson Cooper is my 9th cousin), Jackie Kennedy Onassis, and at least one American president, Warren Harding.

-When one digs deep enough, one can find even more interesting facts: my 10th great grandmother is believed to have been New Amsterdam’s first prostitute.
+When one digs deep enough, one can find even more interesting facts: my 9th great grandmother is believed to have been New Amsterdam’s first prostitute.
 She and her husband, my 10th great grandfather, became the first owners of what is now Coney Island and the surrounding shoreline.
-Who knew?

 My interest and space, aviation and radio waves naturally fits well with stargazing and weather observation.
 I maintain a precipitation observing post at my home in Stratford, and report my data daily to the CoCoRaHS network.